 Codependency is a sensitive issue.
 It involves feelings of insecurity, low self-worth, shame, and guilt.
-Approaching the topic of codependency with friends and family can be incredibly difficult since the person most likely already feels ashamed, unworthy of love, and as if he or she is a disappointment.
+Approaching the topic of codependency with friends and family can be incredibly difficult since the loved one most likely already feels ashamed, unworthy of love, and a disappointment.
 Allowing a codependent relationship to continue, however, will only exacerbate the problem and may do more harm than good.
-When it’s time to take action to resolve a codependency issue, learn how to do it with tact and care.
+When it’s time to take action to resolve a codependency issue, it is vital to learn how to do it with tact and care.

 Understanding Codependency As An Issue

-Understanding why someone develops a codependency issue is the only way you can deal with the problem effectively.
-Codependent relationships are dysfunctional, in which one person supports or enables another person’s problems.
+Understanding why someone develops a codependency issue allows you to deal with the problem effectively.
+Codependent relationships are dysfunctional and are defined by one person supporting or enabling another person’s problems.
 These problems can be related to mental health, irresponsibility, under-achievement, or addiction.
-Codependency is when someone relies on another person excessively, to the point that he or she needs the other person for approval or for a sense of identity.
+Codependency occurs when someone relies on another person excessively, to the point of needing the other person to provide approval or a sense of identity.

-The phrase “codependency” originally arose from a person’s dependence on friends or family to prolong a problem, typically to do with drugs or alcohol.
+The phrase “codependency” originally arose from an individual’s dependence on friends or family in prolonging a problem, typically having to do with drugs or alcohol.
 Founders of Alcoholics Anonymous realized that a person’s addiction was not solely the problem of the addict, but also the problem of his or her network of friends and family.
-Since then, codependency has broadened to encompass any situation in which one person is fixated on another for sustenance, approval, and beyond.
+Since then, the meaning of codependency has broadened to encompass any situation in which one person is fixated on another for sustenance, approval, and beyond.

 In most situations, codependency stems from childhood.
-A child who grew up with a parent who was addicted to alcohol or drugs or who experienced emotional or physical abuse/neglect is likely to learn to suppress his or her own needs to give care to the parent.
+A child growing up with a parent addicted to alcohol or drugs or who experienced emotional or physical abuse/neglect is likely to learn how to suppress his or her own needs in order to give care to the parent.
 The role reversal between child and parent can lead to a child developing codependent behaviors in his or her adult relationships.

 Shame is often at the core of a codependency issue.
 Shame is a strong physiological response within the nervous system, causing a person to feel inadequate or inferior.
 It can translate into self-loathing and low self-esteem, making the person want to hide or run away from others.
 Shame can make a person feel naked, humiliated, and exposed – afraid that everyone can see his or her flaws.